Interior of 1912, Laconia Car Company-built, Portland-Lewiston

-We know this because the walls, on either side of the doorway, have no windows,
+because the adjoining walls, on either side of the doorway

-so the doorway will lead the passengers to the smoking compartment which is
+This doorway will lead the passengers to the vestibule and the

 Image from Seashore Trolley Museum